shubhamc1504/JAVA_Core/README.md

-Basic Java Core concepts used in day-to-day life.
+Basic Java Core concepts for beginners used in day-to-day life.